lucievomelova/FairMinesweeper/README.md

 numbers are placed around them.

 ### Regenerating
-Regenerating occurs when there is no known unopened cell left.
+Regenerating occurs when there is no known unopened number left.
 Because then, the player can click almost anywhere and there has to be a number.
 Since the game field exists in the background, it can happen that the player clicks on a cell that is a mine.
 This is the case when the unopened part of the game field has to be regenerated.